linode/docs/docs/products/compute/compute-instances/guides/ipv6/index.md

 {{< /note >}}

 - `/64` **routed range** *(18,446,744,073,709,551,616 addresses)*: This is the most common range provided to our customers and sufficient for most applications that require additional IPv6 addresses.
 - `/56` **routed range** *(4,722,366,482,869,645,213,696 addresses)*: These larger ranges are typically only required by specialized systems or networking applications.
-When requesting a `/56` range, please provided information regarding your use case.

 ### IPv6 Pools